 A licensed physician administers the stem cells via intravenous and intramuscular injections over the course of a few days.

-Here is an example of a typical 4-day protocol for heart failure.
+Below is an example of a typical 4-day schedule for heart failure.
+An investigative protocol for heart failure will be submitted soon to the National Committee for review.

 - Medical evaluation and blood testing (day 1)

-- IV Vitamin C infusion (depending on the patients renal function) prior to intravenous injection (IV) of expanded allogeneic (low-passage) mesenchymal stem cells + intramuscular (IM) injections (day 2)
+- IV Vitamin C infusion (depending on the subject’s renal function) prior to intravenous injection (IV) of expanded allogeneic (low-passage) mesenchymal stem cells + intramuscular (IM) injections (day 2)

 - IV of expanded allogeneic (low-passage) mesenchymal stem cells

-- IV Vitamin C infusion (depending on the patients renal function) prior to IV of expanded allogeneic (low-passage) mesenchymal stem cells + IM injections (day 4)
+- IV Vitamin C infusion (depending on the subject’s renal function) prior to IV of expanded allogeneic (low-passage) mesenchymal stem cells + IM injections (day 4)

 - Stemkine supplement for 1 month (only after medical evaluation in Panama)